Getting Ready for Your First Race

 - When passing, present yourself.
 Get your car in position so the other driver can see you.
 If you’re far from the inside of the other car in the braking zone (too far from the side of the other car), the other driver will not be able to see you, and that increases the chances of a collision between the two of you.

 - If a driver passes you, don’t take it personally.
 Regroup as quickly as possible, and focus on turning your fastest lap times.
 Who knows?
 Maybe you’ll be able to pass that car back later.

 At the end of your first race event, you want people around you to think, “He/she is a smart driver.
 Fast, consistent, and someone whom I’d be comfortable racing wheel-to-wheel against.”

-I strongly recommend doing mental imagery of how you’d perform throughout the event – practice, qualifying and race.
-Not on the results of any of those, but on how you want to perform.
+I strongly recommend doing mental imagery of how you’d perform throughout the event – practice, qualifying, and race, not on the results of any of those but on how you want to perform.
 See, feel, and hear yourself driving the car in a way that will end up with the results you want.
 But forget the results.
-If you drive smart, consistent, and fast (but not too fast), that’s your performance.
+If you drive smart, consistently, and fast (but not too fast), that’s your performance.
 And that’s what will dictate your performance and results (not dreaming about collecting a trophy).

 Imagine what it would be like to go through your first real race event and know that you performed at your best.
 You prepared well; you focused on your driving; you learned a ton; you raced smart, consistently, and fast; and you had fun.
 If that happened, wouldn’t you be satisfied with whatever result you got?